UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 FetchButton.IsEnabled = true;
 ```

 > Note how all this was written as if it was sequential code.
-Consider how a call-back approach would contrast
+Consider how a call-back approach would contrast in terms of complexity.

+I propose `async` and `await` are one of the best features of C#.NET.
 I rest my case.

 [Next - Loose Coupling with Interfaces](loose-coupling.md)